MicrosoftLearning/dp100-explore-workspace/Instructions/02-Explore-developer-tools.md

 Delete the (partially) created compute instance using:
 <code>
-az ml compute delete "<your-compute-instance-name>"
+az ml compute delete "&lt;your-compute-instance-name&gt;"
 </code>

 And rerun the command to create a compute instance with a different name for your compute.